 Because of these possible side effects of stomach sleeping, The National Sleep Foundation suggests that stomach sleepers try a new sleep position altogether.

 That said, that is a pretty steep request for many people who love sleeping on their stomach.

 We understand.
 With our years of mattress and customer experience, we know that people like what they like.
-That said, we strongly recommend a good supportive mattress that is either all foam or memory foam like the Rhapsody or an individual pocketed coil mattress with lumbar support like the Naples or Turin.
+That said, we strongly recommend a good firm mattress that is either all foam or memory foam like the Rhapsody or an individual pocketed coil mattress with lumbar support like the Naples.

-Choosing one of these will prevent curvature of the spine, pressure on the ribs, and added pressure in the lower back region.
-Get support where you need it.
+Choosing one of these two will prevent curvature of the spine in the lower back region and will give support where you need it.

 More than 80% of Americans will experience an episode of low back pain at some time in their lives.
 If you’re currently sleeping on a mattress that doesn’t offer you the proper support or spinal alignment, there’s a good chance it’s actually making your back or joint pain worse.

-You may have heard a rumor that sleeping on a rock-hard mattress is best for your back pain.
+You may have heard a rumour that sleeping on a rock-hard mattress is best for your back pain.
 If it sounds uncomfortable, it’s because it probably is – it’s also not true.
 While everyone’s preference is going to differ slightly, people who suffer from back pain generally prefer a medium-firm to firm mattress.
-Take the time to be fitted to a mattress.
-Our sleep specialist are highly trained to help you find the mattress the truly works for you.

 Dr. Sharma, a board-certified pain management physician at Manhattan Pain & Sports Associates says: